 #2 Being a mutual fund, why is only a mere 5% average return illustrated?

 While I’m not advocating a 12% return for the illustration, I do believe that a more realistic 8% return would be more accurate.
 We’re talking about a long-term (20 & 30+ years) accumulation comparison, so in all fairness you can’t have the side fund be in Long-Term Government Bonds (historically averaged a little over 5%).
 The side fund should actually be a high quality Large Cap dividend-paying stock fund or better yet, a diversified mutual fund portfolio based on the individual client's risk tolerance and time horizon.
-I also understand that many life insurance agents are either not very sophisticated in investment planning (other than how to sell the one or two variable annuities that their company pushes), or are not even securities licensed.
+I also understand that many life insurance agents are either not very sophisticated in investment planning (other than how to sell the one or two variable annuities or index annuities that their company pushes), or are not even securities licensed.
 And that’s really not their fault (well, partially not); it’s the fault of the insurance company that they work for.

 The fact of the matter is when comparing the rate of returns of a cash value whole life policy to a highly rated stock mutual fund (or ideally a mutual fund portfolio); the side fund crushes the cash value component.
 Even when comparing mutual fund sub-accounts in Variable Life policies, the fees within the policy will reduce the returns of the sub-account version giving the edge to the actual mutual fund.
 So from an accumulation standpoint, Split Funding works best for the client.